ACDguide/Governance/Governance/tech/compression.md

 **NCO**

 The [NetCDF Operator](http://nco.sourceforge.net/nco.html#Compression) program suite can compress netCDF files and offers several [chunking strategies](http://nco.sourceforge.net/nco.html#Chunking).
-THis lossless compression is refer to as `deflate` and is usually applied with `shuffle`.
-The latest versions allows to choose in which order these two operations happen.
+This lossless compression is referred to as `deflate` and is usually applied with `shuffle`.
+The latest versions allow to choose in which order these two operations happen.

 ```{code}
 ncks -D 5 input.nc output.nc